 Tip #6: Build trust and keep happy sponsors and donors coming back.

-After your virtual event, ensure your sponsors and donors will continue to work with you by providing them with feedback and learning from their constructive criticism.
+After hosting an online event, ensure your sponsors and donors will continue to work with you by providing them with feedback and learning from their constructive criticism.

 “Sharing attendee feedback and ROI data after the event is huge, especially if your sponsor made a large investment and you’re looking to bring them back at future events,” Herfel says.
 “If you don’t give them the numbers, what’s their incentive to work with you again?”